Startling Facts on Falling Down the Stairs you Need to Know

 Who are liable for your injuries?

-Depending on the premises where you fell down stairs, the individuals, company, or entity that is responsible for your injuries will be held liable.
+Depending on the premises where you fell down stairs, the individual, company, or entity that is responsible for your injuries will be held liable.

 • The staircase manufacturing company